 The biggest advantage to being your own registered agent is that it is the most convenient.
 It's also the most cost effective option for startups.

-- Travel & Hours - If you travel frequently, set your own hours, or are not in the location of your business, you are more likely to miss a government issued delivery.
+- Travel & Hours - If you travel frequently, set your own hours, meet clients away from your home, or are not in the location of your business, you are more likely to miss a government issued delivery.
 It is required that the registered agent be available during normal business hours.
+You cannot step out for a few hours and miss the possible chance of an important document's delivery.
+If you cannot receive documents during normal business hours acting as your own registered agent is not for you.

-- Lack of Expertise - Compliance and legal processes need to be processed and filed accordingly, which takes a lot of time and energy.
+- Lack of Expertise - Compliance and legal processes need to be processed and filed accordingly, that takes time that goes into sitting down with the documents, opening them, reviewing them and organizing them.
+You must treat these documents in a timely manner to ensure that your business does not miss critical deadlines.
 The improper handling or failure to successfully handle the Service of Process can have serious adverse consequences for the business.
-If this is not your level of expertise, then there is a high risk of penalties, fees, and state standing.
+If this is not your level of expertise, then there is a high risk of falling into bad standing with the state plus penalties and fees.
+If you know you don't have the bandwidth to sit down and organize documents on your own, it may not be in your best interest to act as an registered agent.

 Should I Assign an Individual as a Registered Agent?